 Secondary masculinity, by contrast, is about the long-term reproductive strategy (providing resources, fatherhood) and the social construction of masculinity (performing masculinities, manhood).
 Secondary masculinity is indirect because the qualities of fatherhood and manhood are truly masculine only insofar as they improve sexual attractiveness to females.

 Let’s consider the cultural standards and expectations of ‘what it means to be a man’.
-Cultural stereotypes of manhood consist of behavioral guidelines, typically defined as virtues, that a man must follow in order to be respected by other men in a certain culture.
+Cultural stereotypes of manhood consist of behavioral guidelines, typically defined as virtues, that a man must follow in order to be respected by other men in a given culture.
 This is what social scientists call ‘performing masculinities’.
 The performance of masculinity yields respect from other men, and respect improves social status, which is universally attractive to women.5 In this indirect way, culturally defined manhood matters for true masculinity.

 Accordingly, traditional stereotypes of manliness (e.g., a real man doesn’t show emotions) as well as modern redefinitions (e.g., a real man isn’t afraid to show emotions) are truly masculine to the extent that their embodiment attracts women sexually, both directly (through sexual arousal) and indirectly (through respect gained from other men).
 For example, if women get sexually aroused by seeing a grown man cry and if crying elevates his social status, then that behavior is masculine; if not, then it isn’t, no matter the ideological narrative.